PierreRL/segmenter-evaluation-metrics/README.md

 - A near miss

 The first output table lists the examples and their scores under each evaluation metric.
 The second table looks at the B-Conufsion matrix and explores its possible errors.

+This small demonstration concludes that *B* (Boundary Similarity) is the best metric as it deals with all the errors in the most intuitive manner, and the other reasons listed in [Fournier2013](https://aclanthology.org/P13-1167.pdf) including robustness to segment size.
+However, the segeval library is a bit outdated, and in particular some of the IR metrics do not work.
+Therefore, I implement my own versions to compensate.